devopsengineerDan/Daniel_project/README.md

 sudo aptitude purge linux-image-x.x.x.1-generic

-Make a note of that because that is the name of the current active kernel you don’t want to remove.
-Now knowing that, we need to figure out what the other—extraneous—kernels are
+Make a note of that because that is the name of the current active kernel you donât want to remove.
+Now knowing that, we need to figure out what the otherâextraneousâkernels are

 CREATING SWAP  AFTER LINUX INSTALLATION